misken/pcda_transcripts_f20/1_kickoff/pcda_overview_transcript.md

 I want everyone to get a very good sense of the kinds of things we'll be learning and doing in this course.

+Let's use the Week 1 Guide to navigate to this week's session on our pdca courseweb.

 As outlined in the [Intro to Week 1 video](), make sure you've got this week's Downloads file downloaded and extracted in a location